 An Old Florida beach town with lots of charm, without high-rise condos or pesky parking meters.
 Join us for dining, camping, kayaking and enjoying all the things to do in Flagler Beach.

 Washington Oaks Gardens State Park near St. Augustine has two sides — historic gardens amid ancient live oak trees on one side and a beach with fantastically shaped coquina rocks on the other.

 Florida A1A stretches the whole length of the state’s Atlantic coast.
 But the can’t-miss part is this 30 miles in Northeast Florida.
 Here are the best stops along that route, some you might miss without our tips.

 Bikers converge on Daytona Beach every March for Bike Week, but visitors often have a tough time finding a place to stay or camp and get lost in a sea of things-to-do.

-Endangered right whales are viewed close to shore from Daytona Beach to St. Augustine every winter.
+Endangered right whales are viewed close to shore from Daytona Beach to Amelia Island every winter.
 Sightings aren’t predictable, but here’s how to get a chance to see Florida’s largest endangered species.

 Marineland was the original oceanarium and the first to discover you could train dolphins to perform.
-Read its fascinating history, an excerpt from the new book, “A New Guide to Old Florida Attractions: From Mermaids to Singing Towers,” by Doug Alderson.
+Now it offers popular interactive dolphin experiences.